-I am pleased to present EquityLine Mortgage Investment Corporation's first quarter report for March 31, 2022.
+I am pleased to present the EquityLine Mortgage Investment Corporation's second quarter report for the period ending June 30, 2022.

-The quarter was marked by growth within the EquityLine Group, the assets under administration (AUA) of registered mortgages under contract with EquityLine Mortgage Investment Corporation, EquityLine Service Corp. and EquityLine Special Purpose Vehicle (SPV) Limited Partnership, as a Group increased by 144% year-over-year (March 31, 2021, to March 31, 2022) from \$15.1 million to \$36.8 million.
-EquityLine MIC assets also increased by 55% as it achieved key operational and financial milestones.
+The quarter was marked by growth within EquityLine MIC as well as in the EquityLine Group, the assets under administration (AUA) of registered mortgages under contract with EquityLine Mortgage Investment Corporation, EquityLine Service Corp. and EquityLine Special Purpose Vehicle (SPV) Limited Partnership, as a Group increased by 52.7% from last quarter from \$36.8\$ million to \$56.2 million.
+EquityLine MIC assets under management increased by 163% from last quarter from \$17.6 million to \$38.1 million.

-Most importantly, the Company was able to extend its perfect track record of dividend payments and stable, predictable returns to publicly traded Series A Preferred Shares and our private Series B and F Preferred Shares while incurring zero defaults or foreclosures in the mortgage portfolio since inception.
+Most importantly, the Company was able to extend its perfect track record of dividend payments and stable, predictable returns to our public shareholders of Series A Preferred Shares and our private Series B and F Preferred Shares while incurring zero defaults or foreclosures in the mortgage portfolio since inception.

-Fiscal Year 2022 First Quarter Highlights
+Fiscal Year 2022 Second Quarter Highlights

-- Assets under administration (AUA) increased 144% year-over-year (March 31, 2021, to March 31, 2022) from \$15.1 million to \$36.8 million. - Assets under management (AUM) of registered mortgages grew to \$17.6 million as of March 31, 2022, compared with \$11.3 million on March 31, 2021 - year-over-year growth of 55%. - EquityLine MIC launched a new class of series "F" preferred shares, which are used by portfolio managers and brokers for fee-based accounts. - EquityLine Capital (Delaware) LP, an affiliate, has prepared the foundation for a US\$ 50 million private funding round to US investors via a Regulation A offering scheduled to be launched in Q3 of 2022
+- Assets under administration (AUA) increased 231% year-over-year (June 30, 2021, to June 30, 2022) from \$17.0 million to \$56.2 million. - Assets under management (AUM) of registered mortgages grew to \$17.6 million as of June 30, 2022, compared with \$11.3 million on June 30, 2021 year-over-year growth of 55%. - EquityLine Capital (Delaware) LP, an affiliate, has received Financial Industry Regulatory Authority (FINRA) approval for a US\$ 50 million private funding round to US investors via a Regulation A offering.
+We are currently awaiting approval for the Securities Exchange Commission (SEC) and have tentatively scheduled a raise in Q4 2022.